What’s in a Name? How a Name Shapes Identity, Mission, and Meaning

-“That which we call a rose by any other name would smell just as sweet,” Shakespeare opined in Romeo and Juliet.
-And, although the bard was right about the smell, he was wrong to dismiss the importance of a name.
+“That which we call a rose by any other name would smell just as sweet,” Shakespeare wrote in Romeo and Juliet.
+The sentiment may hold for flowers, but names matter when it comes to organizations.

 Here’s what they had to say: